Showing posts with label Rule as tool for discernment. Show all posts

 [[Dear Sister, I was wondering if Canon 603 works better for those who have been in religious life before living as a hermit?
 I was thinking that those who have been in religious life before already know a lot, have developed a solid spirituality, and may have less to change or let go of, if you know what I mean.
 Have you worked with former religious who want to become hermits?
 Do they make better hermits than those without a background in religious life?]]

 Interesting questions!
 I think this is the first time they have been asked.
 Yes, I have corresponded with and sometimes even worked with Sisters who felt they were called to life as hermits, though my personal experience in this work is relatively limited.
 I don't know that former religious make "better hermits" under c 603 than those without any experience of religious life, but of those I have worked with, the foundation supplied by initial formation in community seems to be almost indispensable.
-That "almost" is important because canon 603 does not require one have been in religious life prior to entering into a mutual discernment process with one's diocese re canon 603.
+That "almost" is important because canon 603 does not explicitly require one have been in religious life prior to entering into a mutual discernment process with one's diocese re canon 603.
 Still, when I met and introduced myself as a diocesan hermit to Bishop Remi de Roo who was responsible for the intervention at Vatican II that eventuated in c 603 in the revised Code of Canon Law, the first question he asked me was whether I had come to eremitical life from (cenobitical) religious life.
 (Bishop De Roo had been the bishop protector of about a dozen monks who had left long histories in monastic life.
 This experience led him to make the intervention at the 2nd Vatican Council regarding recognizing eremitical life in the consecrated state.
 He certainly understood the importance of a strong background in religious life.)

 The equivalent of such a background can be gotten apart from religious life, but it takes dedicated work on the part of the candidate with the assistance of others to do that.
 Moreover, the time initial formation takes before first vows is correspondingly longer for those who have no background in religious life.
 Moving from no background in religious life to truly discerning a call to eremitical solitude and preparing for a life commitment in this state of life is a long process and while the lion's share of this formation occurs in the hermitage alone with God, it must still be supervised and directed.
 This requires not only spiritual directors, but mentors as well.
 One key to discerning readiness for such a commitment is the canon's requirement that one write a Rule of Life.
 Many candidates fail in this specific requirement because the degree of experience and learning it requires is very significant indeed.
 Such failures seem to happen more frequently in those without a background in religious life.